Python3pkg/DopamineKit-Python-Client/README.md

 ######General syntax

 ```
-Dopamine.track(context, actionID, metaData, secondaryIdentity)
+Dopamine.track(actionID, identity, metaData=None):
 ```

 ######Parameters:

- - `context: Context` - is used to get API credentials from `res/raw/dopamineproperties.json` of the context's package

- - `actionID: String` - is a unique name for the action that the user has performed
+ - `actionID : str` - A descriptive name for action that the user has performed

- - `metaData: Map<String, String>` - (optional) is any additional data to be sent to the API

- - `secondaryIdentity: String` - (optional) is an extra identifier (like login credentials) used to identify a particular user
+ - `identity : str` - A string used to identify a particular user, such as an email or username or UUID.

+ - `metaData : dict = None` - An optional dictionary containing extra data about the user or environment to generate better results.

 ========